MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ### Tweet a message with media

 Upload an image or animated GIF.
+Video upload is not supported by Tweepy yet.

 ```python
 media_path = 'foo.gif'